dechamps/videojitter/README.md

 Congratulations, you just made your first videojitter measurement!

-TODO: how to interpret the results
+For some hints on how to interpret typical results, take a look at the [examples gallery][examples].

 To make more measurements, just repeat the steps as necessary.
 You don't need to regenerate a spec nor a test video if their parameters haven't changed.